 This article will try to answer two key questions whether you should buy the Macbook Pro M1 or the Air M1.
 Secondly, should you get an 8 GB ram Macbook or the 16 GB variant?

-I have studied the topic in detail over the last 10 days and have gone through several Youtube Videos, Reddit comments from actual buyers, and also several details shared by users on Twitter.
+I have studied the topic in detail over the last 30 days and have gone through several Youtube Videos, Reddit comments from actual buyers, and several details shared by users on Twitter.
 I also have the MacBook Air M1 and have been testing it for many days.